Last updated

 It works by identifying responsive hosts and open ports across every IP address within your network(s) and cataloging any that respond.

 A network is a range of consecutive IP addresses.
 This can also be known as a netblock, or subnet.
-When you add networks to your account, we'll monitor them for alive IPs and open ports.
+When you add networks to your account, we'll monitor them for and .

 If your organization has dedicated IP addresses, you can easily add that range to your Halo Security dashboard by going to Discovery -> Networks -> Add.